Theressac/Airbnb-data-analysis/README.md

       Fetched the sample Airbnb dataset from MongoDB

     Data Cleaning and Preparation:
-      Undertaken te EDA process in google colaboratory Handled the missing values, removing duplicates, and converting data types for accurate analysis The dataset was made ready for exploratory data analysis and visualization tasks
+      Undertaken the EDA process in google colaboratory Handled the missing values, removing duplicates, and converting data types for accurate analysis The dataset was made ready for exploratory data analysis and visualization tasks

     Price Analysis and Visualization:
-      Using the cleaned data, we conducted a thorough analysis of how prices vary across different locations, property types, and seasons.
+      Using the cleaned data, we conducted in-depth analysis of how prices vary across different locations, property types, and seasons.
 Dynamic            plots and charts were created to enable users to explore price trends

     Location-Based Insights:
         We investigated how the price of listings varies across different locations.
 MongoDB queries and data aggregation techniques were used to             extract relevant information for specific regions or neighborhoods.
 These insights were visualized on interactive maps or created dashboards          in Power BI.